kraflab/dsda-doom/docs/hud.md

 ### Components

 - `stat_totals`: shows the kills / secrets / items on the current map
+  - Supports 4 arguments: `show_kills show_items show_secrets vertical`
+  - `show_kills`: shows kills in the component
+  - `show_items`: shows items in the component
+  - `show_secrets`: shows secrets in the component
+  - `vertical`: displays the stats vertically rather than horizontally
 - `composite_time`: shows the current level time and the total time
 - `keys`: shows the acquired keys
 - `ammo_text`: shows the weapons and ammo as the status bar does